Clonazepam

-Clonazepam, sold under the brand name Klonopin among others, is a benzodiazepine medication used to prevent and treat anxiety disorders, seizures, bipolar mania, agitation associated with psychosis, obsessive–compulsive disorder (OCD), and akathisia.
-It is a long-acting benzodiazepine.
+Clonazepam, sold under the brand name Klonopin among others, is a benzodiazepine medication used to prevent and treat anxiety disorders, seizures, and akathisia, with some evidence supporting use in treatment of mania due to bipolar disorder.
 It possesses anxiolytic, anticonvulsant, sedative, hypnotic, and skeletal muscle relaxant properties.
 It is typically taken orally (swallowed by mouth) but is also used intravenously.
 Effects begin within one hour and last between eight and twelve hours in adults.

 Common side effects may include sleepiness, weakness, poor coordination, difficulty concentrating, and agitation.
 Clonazepam may also decrease memory formation.
 Long-term use may result in tolerance, dependence, and life-threatening withdrawal symptoms if stopped abruptly.
 Dependence occurs in one-third of people who take benzodiazepines for longer than four weeks.
 The risk of suicide increases, particularly in people who are already depressed.
 Use during pregnancy may result in harm to the fetus.
 Clonazepam binds to GABA_{A} receptors, thus increasing the effect of the chief inhibitory neurotransmitter γ-aminobutyric acid (GABA).

-Clonazepam was patented in 1960, marketed in 1964, and went on sale in 1975 in the United States from Roche.
+Clonazepam was patented in 1960 and approved in 1975 in the United States from Roche.
 It is available as a generic medication.
 In 2023, it was the 62nd most commonly prescribed medication in the United States, with more than 10 million prescriptions.
 In many areas of the world, it is commonly used as a recreational drug.

 Medical uses

-Clonazepam is prescribed for short-term management of epilepsy, anxiety, obsessive–compulsive disorder (OCD), and panic disorder with or without agoraphobia.
+Clonazepam is prescribed for short-term management of epilepsy, anxiety, and panic disorder with or without agoraphobia.